sourcegraph/handbook/content/marketing/roles/creative_director.md

 ## Requirements
 * Experience building and managing creative teams.
 * A visually compelling portfolio of inspiring creative work demonstrating relevant visual design and branding excellence.
-* Excellent coaching skills, and experience attracting and supporting top-tier creative talent
+* Excellent coaching skills, and experience attracting and supporting top-tier creative talent.
 * Experience developing and evolving brand and marketing design systems, visual languages, and brand identities, including typography, iconography, illustration, and messaging.
 * You understand how content and design work together to tell the most engaging stories for a particular audience.
 * You have expertise in creative best practices for growth marketing and digital experiences and enjoy testing/measuring the impact of creative work.
-* You’re comfortable using the tools of the trade to design, share feedback, and ensure work is on track (e.g. Adobe Creative Suite, Figma, Sketch, InVision, AfterEffects, Cinema 4D, plus project management tools like Asana, Jira, and Slack)
+* You’re comfortable using the tools of the trade to design, share feedback, and ensure work is on track (e.g., Adobe Creative Suite, Figma, Sketch, InVision, AfterEffects, Cinema 4D, plus project management tools like Asana, Jira, and Slack).

-Note: Only applications submitted with a portfolio will be considered
+Note: Only applications submitted with a portfolio will be considered.

 ## Nice-to-have
 * Degree in Graphic Design, Visual Design or related field